Webinative/dockerise-django/docs/part_2.md

 We will solve this problem in two steps.

 First, we'll run the dev server in `0.0.0.0:8000` instead of a fixed local IP.

 ![runserver 0.0.0.0:8000](images/part_2/05-runserver_0_8000.png)

 Next, we'll configure our Django project to allow any local IP starting with `192.168.XXX.XXX`.
-Luckily, there is a tried-and-tested third-party Django app named **[django-allow-cidr](https://pypi.org/project/django-allow-cidr/)** to do this.
+Luckily, we have a tried-and-tested third-party Django app named **[django-allow-cidr](https://pypi.org/project/django-allow-cidr/)** to do this.

 ### Install django-allow-cidr